menu icon

 Biography

-Other notable solo exhibitions include Galleria d’Arte Moderna e Contemporanea, Turin; ICA, Philadelphia; Aspen Museum of Art, Colorado; Chicago Arts Club and the ICA, Boston.
+Parker was nominated for the Turner Prize in 1997.
+A major survey exhibition of her work opened at Tate Britain in May 2022.
+Her notable solo exhibitions include Ikon, Birmingham; Tokyo’s National Art Centre; Galleria d’Arte Moderna e Contemporanea, Turin; ICA, Philadelphia; Aspen Museum of Art, Colorado; Chicago Arts Club and the ICA, Boston.
 Parker’s work is represented in many international collections including The Arts Council of England, Tate Gallery, London and the Museum of Modern Art, New York.